 There are two parts to the assessment:

 Formative assessments give tutors an indication of student progress and indicate to students the standard of work expected.
 A formal mark is not recorded for formative assessments, but students will be given feedback on the quality of their work throughout the module.
-The formative assessment for this module involves completing six on-line journal entries.
+The formative assessment for this module involves completing five on-line journal entries.
 These journal entries will enable students to think reflectively about the sections required for completion of the summative assessment below.
 The on-line journal entries are considered mandatory and are an essential requirement for passing the module.

 A 2,000 word written assignment in which students will be asked to develop a research proposal on a Public Health or Health-related topic.